200803-java-devops/Project0-Aaron/README.md

         - [ ] Week
         - [ ] Month
         - [ ] User specified time period
-    - [ ] Provide option to print a nicer looking file holding the calendar
+    - [ ] Provide option to print a nicer looking file holding the calendar*
 - [ ] Allow user to schedule and edit events
+    - [x] Create events
-    - [ ] Edit date, time, name, location, attendees, etc.
+    - [x] Edit date, time, name, location, attendees, etc.
-    - [ ] Set-up reminder system
+    - [ ] Set-up reminder system*
-    - [ ] Import events from file
+    - [ ] Import events from file*
 - [ ] Allow user to save and share calendars
-    - [ ] Save calendars locally on computer in text file
+    - [x] Save calendars locally on computer in text file
-    - [ ] Import calendars from file
     - [ ] Store and update calendars in cloud database server
+    - [ ] Import calendars from file*

+*if I have enought time to implement

 ## Tech Stack